 Likewise, there are many basement apartments that don’t incorporate specific traits and are therefore aren't deemed legal units.
 Doesn’t matter if there may already be California tenants living in them.

-So, if a unit isn't considered legal, early termination of the lease in California is allowed.
+So, if a unit isn't considered legal or a landlord fails to make it safe, early termination of the lease in California is allowed.

-4. Your unit is deemed unsafe as per California rental law
+4. Your unit is deemed unsafe as per the rental law

 Under California rental law, a rental unit must be considered safe for habitation.
 If not, you have the right to break the lease on the basis that your landlord is providing an uninhabitable unit.